-Spring is finally here and that means change and new beginnings, not only with the weather, but in your own apartment, too.
+Spring is finally here and that means change and new beginnings.
+Not only with the weather, but in your apartment, too!

-Whether or not you’re on the messy or neat-freak side of the spectrum, the spring cleaning tradition is always a good annual practice.
-Spring is all about fresh starts and rebirth, so your apartment should mirror that.
+Whether you’re on the messy or neat-freak side of the spectrum, the spring cleaning tradition is always a good annual practice.
+Spring is all about fresh starts and rebirth, and the best way to rejuvenate your place is by following a spring cleaning checklist.

-Besides regular chores like putting clothes or dishes away, sweeping, and cleaning the bathroom, this is your chance to pay attention to detail and store, sort, or get rid of extraneous clutter.
+Besides regular chores like putting clothes or dishes away, sweeping, and cleaning the bathroom, this is your chance to pay attention to details.
+Time to store, sort, and get rid of extraneous clutter!

-Use this guide as a checklist for spring cleaning the areas of your apartment that aren’t usually on the cleaning to-do list:
+Use this as a guide for spring cleaning the areas of your apartment that aren’t usually on the cleaning to-do list.
+Here’s our definitive spring cleaning checklist!

 Spring Cleaning Checklist